vetrovav/Data-simulation/README.md

 # Data-simulation
- R code to support a paper on finite mixture approach to univariate data simulation with moment matching
+  R code to support the paper:
+ "R Code for Data Simulation with Moment Matching" by Varvara Vetrova and Earl Bardsley.
+Open Water Journal, 2017.